TimonPost/quinn/docs/book/src/quinn/certificate.md

 ### Self Signed

-A [self-signed][self-signed] certificate entails that you sign a certificate with your own CA.
+A [self-signed][5] certificate entails that you sign a certificate with your own CA.
 These certificates are easy to create and cost no money.
 However, they do not offer all the security features that certificates from a CA do have.
-Some ways to create a self-signed certificate is by using [rcgen][rcgen] or openssl.
+Some ways to create a self-signed certificate is by using [rcgen][4] or openssl.
-In this example [rcgen][rcgen] is used.
+In this example [rcgen][4] is used.

 Let's look at an example: